 How to Steam Clams

-When it comes to steaming clams, it’s important not to overcook them, or they will become rubbery instead of juicy and succulent.
+When it comes to steaming seafood, such as steamed clams or steamed squids, it’s important not to overcook them, or they will become rubbery instead of juicy and succulent.
 With this particular dish, you will need to sauté aromatics first and then add the clams.
 Cover and steam just until they start to open.

 Once the clams have opened, add Thai basil leaves, give everything a good stir and remove from the heat right away.
 Though Thai basil stands up to cooking better than sweet basil, it still wilts fairly quickly.
 That’s why we add it at the end of cooking.